Pro-Life Youth Activism

 Please note that the Massachusetts contest is held every other year, so juniors should be sure to participate when eligible.
 The contest is held during the MCFL Convention.
 Contest participants will be our guests for the Convention and lunch.
 Anyone considering entering should check the rules, on the NRLC site and register with Linda Thayer, MCFL Vice-President of Educational Affairs, email@example.com.

-Pulse New England is a one-day immersive experience for high school students who are training to be pro-life leaders today.
+Youth Summer Academy is an immersive experience for high school students who are training to be pro-life leaders today.
 It is designed to inspire young people to be persuasive and compassionate voices for life.
-Developed in partnership with the New England Life and Leadership Project of National Right to Life, Pulse carries out the mission of MCFL’s successful Summer Academy.

 Student Lobby Days